-Mr. McGrath serves as an executive officer of PAVmed, the Company's majority stockholder and a public company that files reports with the Securities and Exchange Commission.
+Mr. McGrath serves as an executive officer of PAVmed, the Company's parent and a public company that files reports with the Securities and Exchange Commission.
 Until January 17, 2022, his compensation was paid entirely by PAVmed.
 On January 17, 2022, the Company entered into an employment agreement with Mr. McGrath, who serves as the Company's Chief Financial Officer.

-The employment agreement provides for an initial term that expires on March 15, 2025, which will automatically renew for additional one-year terms, unless either the Company or Mr. McGrath provides notice of non-renewal at least 60 days prior to the end of the then-current term.
+The employment agreement expires on March 15, 2026, and will automatically renew for additional one-year terms, unless either the Company or Mr. McGrath provides notice of non-renewal at least 60 days prior to the end of the then-current term.
 The employment agreement provides for an annual base salary of \$225,000 and an annual performance bonus of up to 70% of his base salary in the preceding fiscal year, upon meeting certain objectives as determined by the Board or the compensation committee of the Board.
-Mr. McGrath received no discretionary cash bonus from Lucid for the years ended December 31, 2023 and December 31, 2022.
+Mr. McGrath received no discretionary cash bonus from Lucid for the years ended December 31, 2024 and December 31, 2023.